Ethereal Woman vs Material Girl

 Contrast Madonna’s earth-bound, practical Moon with Bush’s Moon in Aquarius — airy, ethereal, interested in ideas, people, technology, the future.
 The range of stuff Bush writes about is vast — from computers to incest to the nature of snow.
 She sometimes writes from a male point of view.
 Aquarians are never bound by gender.

-And here is a huge difference, Bush writes her own songs.
-Like Madonna, she collaborates a lot, of course, but the creative vision is her own.
+And here is a huge difference, Bush writes all her own songs.
+Like Madonna, she collaborates a lot, of course, but the creative vision is singular.
 Madonna is an expert at hiring brilliant people and using their ideas and talent.
 This is Leo as impresario.
 Creativity through making choices: Venus in Leo.

 Bush’s Venus in Cancer is introverted.
 Hers is an inner vision.
 True, she takes inspiration from everything, but then it goes into her mind, ferments and brews and is remade.
 Madonna’s Venus is looking outward.
 Look also at her 7th house of partnership; she has consistently chosen outstanding producers, designers, film-makers to work with.
 Her technique is collage, imitation, borrowing.